Managing Board Members in Argenta

 Finding Board Members

 Board members in Argenta are constituents who are designated as board members.
-You can find them in two places:
+To find them, open the Constituents menu and select Board Members.

 Adding a New Board Member